VictoriaChoy/victoriachoy.github.io/professional.md

 - IB PYP Educator Certificate, the University of Windsor (In Progress)

-- MEd.
-University of the People (In Progress)
+- MEd. focusing on IB leadership and advanced learning & teaching, University of the People (In Progress)

 - Bachelor of Arts, English Language and Literature, Xiamen University